School Without Walls (Washington, D.C.): Admissions

-In 2010, 52% of SWW freshmen came from DCPS middle schools and 33% from charter middle schools.
-The school received more than 1,300 applications for 140 spots in the freshman class for the 2018-19 school year.
+In 2010, 52% of SWW first-year students came from DCPS middle schools and 33% from charter middle schools.
+The school received more than 1,300 applications for 140 spots in the first-year class for the 2018–19 school year.

 During the 2020–2021 school year, SWW students were 48% White, 25% Black, 12% Hispanic/Latino, 8% Asian, and 6% multiracial.
 The student body was also 12% economically disadvantaged and 60% female.

-SWW has the lowest numbers of minority and at-risk students among DCPS high schools.
+SWW has the fewest minority and at-risk students among DCPS high schools.
 In 2019, DCPS rolled out a pilot program to allow students ranked in the top 15 at their schools to take the SWW admissions test even if they had not met the minimum criteria of meeting or exceeding expectations on the PARCC.
 The objective was to determine if relaxing standardized testing requirements would diversify the SWW student body.
-However, as DCPS did not inform prospective parents of the program, the 226 students affected were not ultimately permitted to take the admissions test.
+However, because DCPS did not inform prospective parents about the program, the 226 affected students were ultimately not permitted to take the admissions test.